 Its authors, a rabbi and a professor of Jewish Studies, retell three of Jesus’ parables from the Gospel of Luke, Chapter 15: the lost sheep, the lost piece of silver, and the lost son.

 Though it might seem odd, the book’s use of stories from the Christian New Testament was quite deliberate.
-It illustrates that whatever else he might have been, Jesus was a Jewish teacher.
-In their basic attitudes toward life, morality, and priorities, Judaism and Christianity agree more often than not.
+It illustrates that in their basic attitudes toward life, morality, and priorities, Judaism and Christianity agree more often than not.

 The book’s clear prose style, familiar words, and easily-understood morals will appeal to younger children.
 Its third story (the lost son) is a bit more layered than the first two.
 It touches lightly on emotional conflicts that many children experience.
 Thus, it provides a good starting point for supportive and heartfelt conversations between parent and child.